mercadolibre/chico/README.md

         ...                    # Etc…
 ```

-### Css folder (inside mobile, shared or ui)
+### Styles folder (inside mobile, shared or ui)

 This folder have a list of each individual component, within each are there unique properties.

 Note:

-mobile-ml.scss and ui-ml.scss these files are used to choose which components we have available at the final css.
-You can also edit the file and choose wich components you want to render.
+mobile-theme.scss and ui-theme.scss these files are used to choose which components we have available at the final css.
+You can also edit the file and choose which components you want to render.

-### Common folder

-Inside this folder (src/shared/styles/common) you will find the sass files that is shared between Mobile and UI.
-From here you can change the main variables in Moblie and UI interface.

 ### Reset.scss

-This file is very important because it handles all the basic css definitions, such as font-familiy, color, etc...
+This file is very important because it handles all the basic css definitions, such as font-family, color, etc...

 ### Components structure